littlejo/docker-python3-kivy-buildozer/README.md

 # docker-python3-kivy-buildozer
 Docker image to build for Android your Kivy apps in Python 3.
 Heavily based on [bodolsog/docker-py3-kivy-buildozer](https://github.com/bodolsog/docker-py3-kivy-buildozer).
-To have Buildozer with Python 3 support, we need to use the [Crystax NDK](https://www.crystax.net/android/ndk).
-It is downloaded during the image build.

 ## Usage:
 - You need Docker installed: https://docs.docker.com/install/